Focused tidy workspace with notebook and soft light

 The Distinction Between "Focused" And "Productive"

-The honest self-test is to compare output (pages written, code committed, problems solved, projects advanced) between cannabis-permitted and cannabis-free working sessions over a 2 to 4 week observation window.
-Some consumers find their output rate is comparable across both conditions and that the cannabis-permitted sessions feel meaningfully more pleasant.
-Others find their output drops by 20 percent or more under cannabis influence even though the subjective experience felt productive in the moment.
+The honest self-test is to compare actual output, pages written, code committed, problems solved, between cannabis-permitted and cannabis-free work sessions over a few weeks.
+Some people find their output holds steady across both and that the cannabis sessions simply feel more pleasant.
+Others find their output drops even though the session felt productive in the moment.

 NYC Workplace Considerations